Augustine of Hippo

 "He has given, therefore, the keys to His Church, that whatsoever it should bind on earth might be bound in heaven, and whatsoever it should loose on earth might be loosed in heaven; that is to say, that whosoever in the Church should not believe that his sins are remitted, they should not be remitted to him; but that whosoever should believe and should repent, and turn from his sins, should be saved by the same faith and repentance on the ground of which he is received into the bosom of the Church.
 For he who does not believe that his sins can be pardoned, falls into despair, and becomes worse as if no greater good remained for him than to be evil, when he has ceased to have faith in the results of his own repentance."

-Rome claims that the bishopric is a unique office above elder and deacon.
-However, the New Testament uses "bishop" and "elder" interchangeably (Titus 1:5, Phil 1:1, Acts 20:28), and so do the Church Fathers.
-Early Christians also describe a plurality of elders/bishops leading their congregations, not a Diocesan form of the mono-episcopacy.
+Rome claims that the mono-episcopacy is a unique office above the elder and deacon.
+However, the New Testament uses "bishop" and "elder" interchangeably to describe one office (Titus 1:5, Phil 1:1, Acts 20:28), and so do the Church Fathers.
+Early Christians also described churches being led by a plurality of elders/bishops, not a single bishop.
 The system of a single bishop ruling over a city developed in the early second century and was not instituted by Christ.

-"If someone thinks that this is our opinion, but not that of the Scriptures — that bishop and priest are one — the burden of proof lies on them."
+"If someone thinks that this is our opinion, but not that of the Scriptures — that bishop and priest are one...because at that time they called the same men bishops whom they also called priests, therefore he has spoken indifferently of bishops as if of priests."

 "Appoint for yourselves therefore bishops and deacons worthy of the Lord."